A Donald Trump presidency might push Africa in the direction of China.

 US diplomats also don’t seem to realize that Africans have access to the internet.
 When presenting itself as a human rights paragon, they don’t completely grasp how images of black Americans being targeted by the police play in Africa.
 Africans are keen consumers of African-American media, and they are well aware of debates about racism and what it means to be black in America.

-While Trump might alienate Africans, American citizens’ reaction to his actions might draw them back in.
 As part of a recent class on national image, I asked my students, all young black women, where they would take an all-expenses paid vacation.
 Not one out of the group of 10 said the US.
 When I asked why no one wanted to go to New York or Los Angeles, they all said that when they imagine themselves in the United States, they think of being hassled by racist American cops.
 “America just isn’t for us,” one said.

 If president Trump follows through on some of the promises made during his campaign, Africans will find the ideal of American democracy a lot harder to share.
 This would further muddy the idea that in terms of both an ally and a development model, Africa has to choose between a democratic superpower and an authoritarian one.
 If both superpowers come to seem equally iffy on human rights, governance and civil society, then Africa’s choice of a development model will be more driven by these powers’ recent track records on economic development.